Laura Jurd

-Laura Jurd (born 1990) is a musician and composer from Hampshire, United Kingdom.
+Laura Jurd (born 1990 or 1991) is a British musician and composer.
 She plays trumpet and synthesizer.
-She has released albums as a solo artist, and she plays in a jazz quartet named Dinosaur, whose album Together, As One was nominated for the Mercury Prize in 2017.
+She has released albums as a solo artist, and she composes for and plays in a jazz quartet named Dinosaur, whose album Together, As One was nominated for the Mercury Prize in 2017.

 Jurd teaches composition at Trinity Laban Conservatoire of Music and Dance in London.

-Jurd composes for and plays in British jazz quartet Dinosaur.
+Early years and education

+Jurd grew up in Medstead, Hampshire.
+She attended the Trinity Laban Conservatoire of Music and Dance.

-Awards and honors
+Awards and honours

 Jurd is a member of BBC Radio 3's New Generation Artists.
-She won 'Instrumentalist of the Year' in the 2015 Parliamentary Jazz Award, the Worshipful Company of Musicians' Dankworth Prize for Jazz Composition in 2011 and Young Jazz Musician award in 2012.
+She won in category Instrumentalist of the Year in the 2015 Parliamentary Jazz Awards, the Worshipful Company of Musicians' Dankworth Prize for Jazz Composition in 2011 and the Young Jazz Musician award in 2012.
 She was shortlisted for a BASCA Contemporary Jazz Composer award in 2012.